By Arwa Lodhi

 Without drastic intervention, orangutans may soon be extinct.
 It would be a terrible tragedy if these gentle giants disappeared from the earth–they are surprisingly kind and intelligent.
 In fact, they’re so smart, they’ve developed their own kind of ‘sign’ language naturally, and some apes kept in captivity for research have been taught over 140 ‘human’ words and string these together to be quite communicative, indicating complex emotions such as curiosity, mistrust – and even gratitude.

-You can help save endangered orangutans by firstly, ensuring that nothing you buy – be it soap, snacks or sodas – contains palm oil; if it does, you are indirectly contributing to the demise of these incredible creatures.
+You can help save endangered orangutans, too by firstly, ensuring that nothing you buy – be it soap, snacks or sodas – contains palm oil.
 Then, visit www.orangutan.org and pledging your support – every little bit helps.

 Images by www.orangutan.org and Wikicommons